mlai-bonn/SeminarDeepLearning/s06_RecurrentNeuralNets.md

 ### Why might a network trained with teacher forcing work poorly in open-loop mode?

-Because it the input values received during testing might differ a lot from the input values received during training.
+Because the input values received during testing, which are the previous predicted outputs, might differ a lot from the input values received during training, which are the previous expected outputs.

 ### Is transfer learning possible with RNNs?